 Pickleball doesn’t care what’s stitched on the side of your shoe.
 It doesn’t care how long your brand’s been around, or how many old tennis trophies are sitting in your office lobby.
 When the ball skips low and you’ve got half a second to plant, slide, and recover, only one thing matters: does your shoe actually keep you balanced?

-Wilson would like you to believe their name is enough.
-They’ve been around forever, right?
+Wilson has been around forever.
 Tennis legends wore Wilson.
 Rackets, balls, gear—they’re the nostalgia play.
-But pickleball isn’t tennis in disguise, and slapping “pickleball” on a recycled tennis shoe doesn’t make it work for the sport.
-Players figured that out the hard way: blown-out soles in a few months, squeaky insoles, zero cushioning, and a toe box so inconsistent you don’t know if you’re ordering a slipper or a clamp.
+But pickleball isn’t tennis in disguise.
+Players figured that out the hard way: some players reported blown-out soles in a few months, squeaky insoles, zero cushioning, and a toe box that is inconsistent.

 That’s Wilson’s entry into pickleball: heritage branding, not real engineering.